mohit26chauhan/ds-algo-kotlin/README.md

 # ds-algo-kotlin
 Data structure and algorithm programs in Kotlin with explanation and time complexity.

 All files are independent of each other.
-You don't need full project to learn single Algorithm.
+You don't need full project to run single Algorithm.